Pool Pump Failure: Warning Signs, Causes & Repair Costs

 Reduced or No Water Flow

 If you notice weaker flow from return jets, or no flow at all, the pump may be losing prime, the impeller may be clogged, or the pump is failing structurally.
 First check the obvious: is the strainer basket full?
 Is any valve partially closed?
+Is the filter clogged and choking flow?
 If those check out, the pump itself is the likely culprit.

 Leaking Water at the Pump